API proxy vs API gateway: What works for you?

 What is the difference between an API gateway and proxy?

 API proxies and gateways, both essential in API management, serve distinct purposes.
-Let’s outline their key differences.
+Let’s consider their key differences.

 Can an API proxy act as an API gateway?